 Retreats offer faculty an opportunity to set aside time for their writing, and write in the company of others in a comfortable, relaxed space.
-Academic year retreats in August, October, and January focus on dedicated writing time.
+Academic year retreats in August, October, and January focus on dedicated writing time and are co-sponsored by the Forum for Scholars and Publics.

-The summer scholarly writing retreat offered each June provides an immersive experience and includes time for writing, workshops on writing and project planning, and opportunities for feedback on works-in-progress.
+The summer scholarly writing retreat provides an immersive experience and includes time for writing, workshops on writing and project planning, and opportunities for feedback on works-in-progress.
 In workshops, writers learn powerful practices that can help them to incorporate their role as a writer among their many commitments.
+The summer 2018 retreat is made possible through a Faculty Development Seed grant from Duke’s Office for Faculty Advancement.

 What participants have to say: “Taking time as a community to focus on writing projects is energizing and powerful.”